ddimaria/mx-rs/README.md

 ## Documentation

-For detailed API documentation, refer to the [official MX API documentation](https://docs.mx.com/).
+For detailed MX API documentation, refer to the [official MX API documentation](https://docs.mx.com/).

-To generate documentation of this repo: `cargo doc --open`.
+For docmentation of this crate: https://docs.rs/crate/mx-rs/latest

 ## License